You’ve probably heard that squats are one of the best exercises you can do.

 But do you know how to do a proper squat?

-Here’s what I would find:
+Here’s what I often find:

 - The majority of people have never been taught proper squat form.